plotly/plotly.js/BUILDING.md

 # Building plotly.js

+The easiest way to bundle plotly.js into your application is to use the one of the distributed plotly.js packages on npm.
+These distributed packages should just work with **any** build framework.
+That said, if you're looking to save a few bytes, read the section below corresponding to your building framework.

 ## Webpack

 For plotly.js to build with Webpack you will need to install [ify-loader@v1.1.0+](https://github.com/hughsk/ify-loader) and add it to your `webpack.config.json`.
 This adds Browserify transform compatibility to Webpack which is necessary for some plotly.js dependencies.